dojoengine/book/src/tutorial/deploy-using-slot/main.md

 ---

+Before we start, make sure you are using the latest dojo version.
+Run `dojoup` to have the latest version installed.

-First, let's create a new folder and initialize it with sozo.
+Now, let's create a new folder and initialize it with sozo.

 ```sh
 mkdir dojo-starter && cd dojo-starter